How to Keep Your Dog Safe All Summer Long

 - Ask your vet or groomer if a haircut will help your dog stay cool.
 For some breeds, a long coat is a dog’s defense against getting sunburnt and their protection from skin cancer.
 Additionally, a long coat can keep your pet warmer in the winter and provide insulation in the summer depending on the breed.

-- Keep fresh water available to your dog at all times.
-If your dog stays outside during the day, leave water in a shady area, in a non-metal bowl as those can heat up the water quicker.
-If you’re going out for a run or traveling with your dog, bring extra water for them to drink.
+- Always provide fresh water for your dog.
+If your dog stays outside during the day, place the water bowl in a shady spot and use a non-metal bowl to keep the water cooler.
+When running or traveling with your dog, bring extra water for them to stay hydrated.

 They call it summer vacation for a reason!
 If you are planning to bring your dog along for the ride, a few basics can help ensure a safe and enjoyable trip.

-- Make sure your pup is wearing an up-to-date identification tag, is microchipped, or both.
+- Make sure your dog is wearing an up-to-date identification tag, is microchipped, or both.

 - Last, exercise your pet before you leave and once you arrive at your destination to help them relax and acclimate to their new surroundings.